Seattle’s Central District mourns beloved business owner as police arrest suspected shooter

 “We grew up together — I was at 21st and Union and his family was at 35th and Olive,” she said.
 “Everybody from the CD knows D’Vonne and his family.
 He’d personally bring my grandma her mail.”

-Dozens of tributes are posted to Pickett’s Facebook page, echoing the shock and sadness of those who gathered Thursday evening for a candlelight vigil to remember the beloved 32-year-old entrepreneur and youth football coach who was considered a pillar of the Central District.
+Dozens of tributes are posted to Pickett’s Facebook page, echoing the shock and sadness of the hundreds who spilled into the street in front of The Postman for a candlelight vigil Thursday evening to remember the beloved 32-year-old entrepreneur and youth football coach who was considered a pillar of the Central District.

-Situated on the west side of Martin Luther King Jr. Way, just south of Union Street, The Postman was the first business to occupy the building across from Grocery Outlet that now has storefronts belonging to a dental office, hair salon, gym and boxing gym.
+A Black-owned shop situated on the west side of Martin Luther King Jr. Way, just south of Union Street, The Postman was the first business to occupy the building across from Grocery Outlet that now has storefronts belonging to a dental office, hair salon, gym and boxing gym.
 “Keeping Community Connected” is written in white letters under the business’ logo, and new signs posted in the window advise customers that The Postman will be closed until further notice.

 Seattle Police Department and King County Sheriff’s SWAT teams Thursday afternoon arrested a 31-year-old man suspected of killing Pickett, said Det.
 Patrick Michaud, a Seattle police spokesperson.